 The employer's covenant.
-For the 2017 actuarial valuation, and again in 2020, PwC has been commissioned to complete a high level covenant risk assessment of each of the Fund's employers.
-The assessment is s based on the employers' published financial statements and produces 3 key performance indicators for each employer: a balance sheet KPI an earnings KPI and an affordability KPI Each KPI provides a broad measure of the financial cover the employer has available to meet its SPF liabilities.
+Since 2017, PwC has been commissioned to complete a high level covenant risk assessment of each of the Fund's employers at each actuarial valuation.
+The assessment is s based on the employers' published financial statements and produces 3 key performance indicators for each employer: • a balance sheet KPI • an earnings KPI and • an affordability KPI Each KPI provides a broad measure of the financial cover the employer has available to meet its SPF liabilities.
 The KPIs are incorporated into the actuarial process.
-An appropriate likelihood of meeting the funding target within the time horizon ( likelihood of success ) Set at a minimum 66% and a preferred 75% probability depending on the factors above together with affordability and stability considerations.
+PwC also carries out deep-dive covenant assessment for a selection of employers.
+An appropriate likelihood of meeting the funding target within the time horizon (likelihood of success) Set at a minimum 70 % and a preferred >80% probability depending on the factors above together with affordability and stability considerations. [tbc]